DarqueWarrior/linuxSetup/README.md

 You can do everything with one command:

-wget -O - https://raw.githubusercontent.com/DarqueWarrior/linuxSetup/master/linuxSetup.sh | bash && cd ~/Agents/a1 && ./config.sh --acceptteeeula --runasservice --url https://YOURACCOUNT.visualstudio.com --auth PAT --pool Default --token YOURTOKEN --agent YOURAGENTNAME --work _work
+wget -O - https://raw.githubusercontent.com/DarqueWarrior/linuxSetup/master/linuxSetup.sh | bash && cd ~/Agents/a1 && ./config.sh --acceptteeeula --runasservice --url https://YOURACCOUNT.visualstudio.com --auth PAT --pool Default --token YOURTOKEN --agent YOURAGENTNAME --work _work && sudo ./svc.sh install && sudo ./svc.sh start

 You can read how to use it on [DonovanBrown.com](http://www.donovanbrown.com/post/2016/06/03/Building-a-Linux-Based-Visual-Studio-Team-Service-Build-Machine-with-Docker-Support)